 As I was reviewing the performance of my once healthy investment portfolio, I found a couple standouts: Omega Healthcare Investors (OHI) and Realty Income Corporation (O).
+Let's take a look at how rising interest rates affect REIT price performance.
+It's not as bad as you think.

 Let's look into more detail why higher interest rates don't necessarily hurt REIT and real estate performance overall and may actually be a positive signal for the industry as a whole.